5 tips for better digital accessibility in your traveler communications

 4. Add captions to videos.

-While video content can be a great way to provide instructions or tutorials, some travelers may be using devices without speakers or may have a hearing impairment that prevents them from accessing the audio.
-Captions provide added support for deaf or hard-of hearing users.
+Adding captions to video content provides added support for deaf or hard-of hearing users.
 Today, most video editing software can automatically generate captions, making it easy to create accessible video content.

 5. Test accessibility and keep making improvements.